Shehryar Afridi: Minister of State for States and Frontier Regions

 On 18 April 2019, he resigned as Minister of State for Interior, and was appointed as the minister of state for States and Frontier regions.

 Minister of State for Narcotics Control (Additional Charge)

 Later he was given the additional portfolio of Ministry of Narcotics Control.
 On 29 September 2020 after the approval of Prime Minister Imran Khan, Minister of State for Narcotics Shehryar Afridi was removed from the post.

 Controversies

 Residence

 In October 2018, Afridi was accused of using public funds worth millions of rupees to renovate and redecorate his new residence.
 Following which Prime Minister Imran Khan took notice of the issue and ordered Federal Investigation Agency to carry out the investigation.

 May 9 riots

-In 2023, he was put under arrest along with many leaders of the PTI following the May 9 riots and the perceived attack on the country's institutions by the party.
+In 2023, he was put under arrest along with many leaders of the PTI following the May 9 riots and the perceived attack on the country's institutions and military by the party.